sccn/nsgportal_manuscriptsupport/README.md

 ## Content
 1. Folder *oep_jobsample*: Sample job used in the manuscript.
-It does not contain the data in this repo.
+It contains all the the files for the job (data as well).
-2. Folder *wh_data* with the scripts for: (1) Import the EEG data from the raw (.fif) files (wh_extracteegsubj11.m) (2) Preprocessing and saving the EEG data in its final format for the job test.
+2. Folder *wh_data* with the scripts for:
+(1) Import the EEG data from the raw (.fif) files (*wh_extracteegsubj11.m*) (2) Preprocessing and saving the EEG data in its final format for the job test (*wh_preprocessing_subj11.m*).
-                                          (3) Running data import and processing scripts.
+(3) Running data import and processing scripts (*wh_subj11_runall.m*).
 This is the one that should be run by the users.

-The data used here is the subject 11 from:
+The data used here correspond to the first run from subject 11 in the dataset published by:
 Henson, R.N., Wakeman, D.G., Litvak, V. & Friston, K.J.
 (2011).
 A Parametric Empirical Bayesian framework for the EEG/MEG inverse
 problem: generative models for multisubject and multimodal integration.